 #4.
 Failed Emissions Test.

-Most parts of the Unites States require your vehicle to pass a smog test every few years to make sure your car is properly burning fuel and not expelling dangerous gases into the atmosphere.
-One of the most common reasons for failing a smog test is a bad catalytic converter.
+Most parts of the United States require your vehicle to pass a smog test every few years to make sure your car is properly burning fuel and not expelling dangerous gases into the atmosphere.
+The contribution of a malfunctioning catalytic converter in these cases is quite relevant.

 #5.
 Rattling Noise.